CoderDojo-Content/Intermediate-HTML-CSS/en/animations.md

             }
             100% {
                 background-color: #ffe680;
                 transform: rotate(360deg);
             }
         }
     ```
     * You can set as many in between values as you like using different percentages
-2. Go to the file index.html and add the following code:
+8. Go to the file index.html and add the following code below the new stuff:
     ```
-        <h1>Hey, now you can do animations!</h1>
-        <h1 id="my-cool-heading">Cool!!</h1>
+        <p id="emoji-text">(",)</p>
     ```
-3. Go to the stylesheet and create CSS rules for the element, using the ID selector:
+9. Go to the stylesheet and create CSS rules for the element, using the ID selector:
     ```
-        #my-cool-heading {
+        #emoji-text {
             background-color: #ffe680;
             border-style: solid;
             border-width: 3px;
             width: 80px;
             padding: 20px;
             width: 80px;
+            animation-name: spin-around;
+            animation-duration: 2s;
+            animation-iteration-count: infinite;
         }
     ```
-4. Now add the following rule to the same set of rules:
-    ```
-        animation: spin-around 2s 3;
-    ```
-5. **TODO** EXPLAIN THE PERCENTAGES AND STUFF